nathandecaux/napari-labelprop-remote/README.md

     Plugins > napari-labelprop-remote > Configure

 Fill the fields with the host and port of the server.
+Set `localhost` as host if you have set the server in the same machine.
 Then, click on the `Configure Server` button.
 Once the server is configured, you will be able to set the server-side checkpoint directory.
 This is the directory where the server will save the checkpoints.
 The default value is `path/to/labelprop/checkpoints`

 ##### Training